pkenrick/CV/README.md

 ## Profile

-I am a former Chartered Accountant eager to begin an exciting career as a full stack web developer.
-As a recent graduate from the highly-regarded Makers Academy in London, I am hungry for more knowledge and challenges.
+I am a former Chartered Accountant eager to begin a career as a full stack web developer.
+As a recent graduate from the highly-regarded Makers Academy in London, I am hungry for knowledge and challenges.

 My recently acquired development skills are supported by communication, problem solving and project management skills gained from 10 years of experience in the finance industry.
 I also have a knowledge of financial/accounting systems, banking and financial products, and taxation.